ankurhanda/sunrgbd-meta-data/README.md

 - training depth [training_data_depth](https://www.doc.ic.ac.uk/~ahanda/sunrgb_train_depth.tgz) (505MB)
 - test depth [test_data_depth](https://www.doc.ic.ac.uk/~ahanda/sunrgb_test_depth.tgz) (550MB)

+*To obtain the depth in meters, divide the png values by 10,000.*

 ## How do I compute the DHA features?

 - Download the SUN RGB-D dataset and make sure your paths are set properly.
 The SUN RGB-D dataset can be obtained from the link, [SUN RGB-D](http://rgbd.cs.princeton.edu/data/SUNRGBD.zip).
 The SUN RGB-D toolbox needed to parse the files is available here at [toolbox](http://rgbd.cs.princeton.edu/data/SUNRGBDtoolbox.zip).